EDEN757/AInalyst/README.md

 ### Importing Companies via CSV

-You can import multiple companies at once by uploading a CSV file through the Company Management page.
+You can import multiple companies at once by editing the `companies_to_import.csv` file in the project root directory and clicking "Download from CSV" in the Company Management interface.

 The CSV file must have this format:
 ```